How to Improve the Indoor Air Quality in Your Home

-1. Keep Your Floors Clean
+1. Keep Your Floors and Rugs Clean

-2. Balance Indoor Humidity Levels
+2. Humidity Levels Affect Indoor Air Quality

 3. Avoid Artificially Scented Products

 Synthetic fragrances commonly used in air fresheners and laundry products can contain 20 or more different kinds of VOCs (volatile organic compounds).
-Some VOCs are even classified as toxic or hazardous, but the product manufacturers are not required to list the ingredients.
-Only the word “fragrance” must be listed.
+Some VOCs are even classified as toxic or hazardous, but the product manufacturers are not required to list the ingredients; only the word “fragrance” must be listed.

-4. Schedule HVAC Maintenance Every Year
+4. Schedule HVAC Maintenance

-5. Change HVAC Filters Regularly
+5. Change HVAC Filters Regularly to Improve Indoor Air Quality

 HVAC filters trap particles, pet hair and other airborne contaminants before they can get inside the system.
 Clogged filters can negatively impact IAQ.
 All of the air in your home travels through that dirty filter over and over every day.
 Operating your HVAC with a clogged filter is one of the worst things you can do for IAQ.
 This is especially true if someone in your family has a breathing disorder.
 If you have pets, brush them daily to reduce dander and pet hair.
 That helps to decrease the load on your filter.